Bat-Noir/ant-tunes-backend/README.md

 # Ant Tunes Backend 🎧

-Backend service for Ant Tunes — a fast music streaming and downloading app.
+Backend service for Ant Tunes — built on top of an unofficial JioSaavn API, optimized for fast music streaming and downloading.

 ## Features
 - Search songs